corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 If you learn Rust because you want to put it on your CV, stop.
 Learn something else instead.

-I think you have to actually *like* programming (and not just the idea of it) to enjoy Rust .
+I think you have to actually *like* programming (and not just the idea of it) to enjoy Rust.

 If you want to be successful with Rust, you have to be in it for the long run.
 Set realistic expectations: You won't be a "Rust grandmaster" in a week but you can achieve a lot in a month of focused effort.